Context

 out of scope

-Context is not a nice-to-have.
-It is a multiplier.
+Context isn’t a nice-to-have.
+It’s a multiplier.

 Without context boundaries